Jump to HeaderJump to Main ContentJump to Footer

 More information can be found on the James Madison College website.
 Additionally, the JMC Admissions Office is available to answer questions, related to the college’s programs, at (517) 353-5260 or jmcadmin@msu.edu.

-The computational mathematics major at MSU can be completed through either the College of Natural Science or Lyman Briggs College (LBC).
+The computational and applied mathematics major at MSU can be completed through either the College of Natural Science or Lyman Briggs College (LBC).
 The requirements for transferring into this major differ depending on which of these two colleges you plan to pursue this major through.

 College of Natural Science admission requirements for transfer students: